Muthukamalan/muthukamalan.github.io/_posts/2024-07-30-pythonenv.md

 ## Setup poetry (Package Management Tool)
 Poetry help you with managing and freezing the dependencies, installing the project, adding metadata and many more.
 *mostly i leverage poetry to manage dependencies not for packaging and publish (not in near future)*

+In PEP 621, consolidate everything into a `pyproject.toml` file.
+It can manage Virtual Env which can exists within or outside of your project.
+Generated `poetry.lock` are multi-platform lock files ( extremely large ).

+The dependency resolver in `poetry` is actually still written in Python as a `depth-first search algorithm`

 ### Installation